Do’s in Rome – with these insider tips, you’ll get a feel for the city and information about important and lesser-known

 Rome Corona.
-Due to the aggressive mutations of the coronavirus, Italy has introduced a color system with white, yellow, orange and red.
+Due to the coronavirus, Italy has introduced a color system with white, yellow, orange and red.
 Rome is white zone.
 The situation is checked weekly.
 Find out what that means for your trip to Rome here.

 Here are our tips on the 10 don’ts in Rome.
 Follow these suggestions and you will enjoy a perfect time in Rome.

 Gip and rip-offs are everywhere, even in Rome.
 Although much is warned, many tourists are too careless and fall into the trap.
 Some cases even make headlines worldwide.
 Read how you can protect yourself and how you should behave when confronted with an inflated bill.

 Luggage storage Rome.
 Walking around Rome with luggage is very inconvenient.
 Visit Rome undisturbed and find luggage storage near you in no time.